corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-advanced-ledger-extensions.md

 }
 ```

-As demonstrated, refactoring a contract like this allows CorDapp implementors to derive from the contract, allowing additional constraints which will be verified in additional to the constraints specified by the base contract.
+Refactoring a contract like this allows CorDapp implementors to derive from the contract, allowing additional constraints which will be verified in additional to the constraints specified by the base contract.

 {{< note >}}
 There are still some outstanding issues with this design, where this design approach no longer fits the design goals of the system being implemented.
 {{</ note >}}

-The problem really lies in the verify function; for example:
+The problem really lies in the `verify` function; for example:

 ```kotlin
   public final void verify(UtxoLedgerTransaction transaction) {